adrianerrea/System-Development-CNN-Master-Thesis/README.md

 + I truly believe that the ML part of this project is the spotlight, so I did not upload any C++ code of the main application.
 If someone is really interested, feel free to talk to me!

 ## Results, Conclusions and Improvements
-The results obtanied were reasonable good.
+The results obtanied were reasonably good.
 For a single omelette reference (the most common) I had just 3255 images to play with and the metrics were quite awesome.
 In the test set (around 488 images from the 3255 images) I got the following metrics:

 ![image](https://user-images.githubusercontent.com/18461107/135482957-b78f9bf9-152a-4674-8c6b-e8cde18ccc89.png)